nginyc/mlflow-with-ray-serve-demo/README.md

 # MLflow x Ray Serve (MLRay) Demo

-This is a demo of how [MLflow](https://mlflow.org/) models can be deployed with [Ray Serve](https://docs.ray.io/en/latest/serve/index.html) running on Ray Clusters deployed on your own VMs.
-Multiple major Python versions are supported by running multiple Ray Clusters.
+This is a demo of how [MLflow](https://mlflow.org/) models can be deployed with [Ray Serve](https://docs.ray.io/en/latest/serve/index.html) running on a Ray Cluster deployed on your own VMs.

+> Each Ray Cluster assumes the same major Python version and Ray version across all its tasks/deployments (see [Ray's documentation on Environment Dependencies](https://docs.ray.io/en/latest/ray-core/handling-dependencies.html)).
+The Ray team recommends multiple Ray Clusters for each major Python version to be supported (see [Ray's discussion forum](https://discuss.ray.io/t/how-to-use-different-python-versions-in-the-same-cluster/15825)).

 ## Setting Up for Development